frragone/exalt-project.github.io/pages/4_Positions.md

 ## Position 3: attribution of European droughts

-Main affiliation: UCLouvain
+*Main affiliation*: UCLouvain

-Keywords: Attribution, Droughts, Extreme-value theory, Non-stationarity, Rare event algorithm
+*Keywords*: Attribution, Droughts, Extreme-value theory, Non-stationarity, Rare event algorithm

 *Description of work*: The PhD candidate will focus on the attribution of European droughts using multivariate techniques that take into account spatio-temporal dependence and compounding mechanisms between high temperature and soil dryness.
 In particular, the candidate will analyse the multi-year temporal compounding aspect, the relation with surface temperature anomalies at seasonal and inter-annual scales, and the relation to the low frequency variability of the atmosphere.
 In addition, large datasets of extreme multi-year droughts will be generated with rare event algorithms applied to numerical climate models of different complexity.